Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

 Utah Schedule Analysis

-- On December 7, the Utes picked up their signature win of the season, a 74-48 victory over the Saint Joseph's (PA) Hawks, a top 100 team (No. 69), according to our computer rankings.
+- The Utes' best victory of the season came against the Saint Joseph's (PA) Hawks, a top 100 team (No. 69), according to our computer rankings.
+The Utes captured the 74-48 road win on December 7.

 Utah 2023-24 Best Wins